oslabs-beta/graphErr/README.md

 ## Suggestions

-We would love to hear from you!

 GraphErr is currently in beta.
 If you would like to contribute please contact the authors.

 Notice any issues or bugs?
-Please open an issue!
+Please open an issue.
+All feedback is greatly appreciated!

 ## Authors